indrabasak/spring-etcd-example/README.md

 To start th etcd server, naivigate to the folder where you saved the downloaded binaries earlier.
 In this example, the saved folder is `etcd-v3.3.0`.

-Type the following command to start a single-member cluster of etcd,
+Type the following command to start a single-member cluster of `etcd`,

 ```sh
 etcd